ObsidianCoreCoin/Obsidiancoin/doc/build-osx.md

 Running
 -------

-Obsidian Core is now available at `./src/obsidiand`
+Obsidian Network is now available at `./src/obsidiand`

 Before running, you may create an empty configuration file: